abhigya-maskay/duetmacs-docs/01-Process-and-Workflow/Feature Development Workflow.md

 ## Cross-Cutting Practices (Throughout All Phases)
 - **Code Quality & Documentation**: Follow project conventions, document decisions close to code
-- **Performance & Security Awareness**: Consider performance and security implications throughout
+- **Security Awareness**: Consider security implications throughout

 ## Notes
 This workflow is designed for individual developers working on features within a single repository.
 It emphasizes thorough planning and incremental implementation while maintaining code quality and integration with existing systems.
 The workflow scales from small feature additions to large feature implementations or modifications to existing functionality.